fpicetti/occamypy/README.md

 ![occamypy](readme_img/logo192.png)

-# OccamyPy: an object-oriented optimization library for small- and large-scale problems
+# OccamyPy: an object-oriented optimization framework for small- and large-scale problems

 We present an object-oriented optimization framework that can be employed to solve small- and large-scale problems based on the concept of vectors and operators.